Preserving your Carpet and

 of grit can become embedded and slice carpet fibers.
 Use a carpet

 sweeper to pick up daily dirt, crumbs, hair, etc. every day, or

 when spills or tracked in soil occurs.

 Which Sweeper Should I Use: For normal use, the

-brush.
+boar bristle brush is preferred.
 If the sweeper will be used in an area with long hairs,

 Improving the Efficiency of Your Carpet Sweeper:

 If the sweeper tends to miss fine lint or dust, try dampening the brush

 - After every use of the Carpet Sweeper,

 empty debris picked up